ldhandley/Unreal.js-Wiki/Third-Person-Template-in-Unreal.js.md

             //assign camera to properties variable 'myCamera'
             this.myCamera = tempCamera

-            //We can load asset directly into Java.
+            //We can load asset directly into JavaScript.
 Can be positive or negative depend on your style
-            //Load skeletal mesh and animation blueprint from ThirdPerson sample into java
+            //Load skeletal mesh and animation blueprint from ThirdPerson sample into JavaScript
             //Require assets from ThirdPerson template either Blueprint or C++ will do let SK_mesh = SkeletalMesh.Load('/Game/Mannequin/Character/Mesh/SK_Mannequin.SK_Mannequin')
             let ANI_AnimationBP = AnimBlueprint.Load('/Game/Mannequin/Animations/ThirdPerson_AnimBP.ThirdPerson_AnimBP').GeneratedClass